-Tuition refunds/credits are given for withdrawal from a course(s) when an official Add/Drop Form is completed with the Registrar.
-Students may withdraw from a course and receive a refund per the dates on the schedule below.
-The date of withdrawal is certified as the date on which the Add/Drop Form is filed with the Registrar (not the date of last attendance in class).
+Subject to the refund schedule, student accounts will be adjusted with tuition refunds/credits for withdrawal from a course(s) when an official Add/Drop Form is completed with the Registrar.
+The date of withdrawal is certified as the date on which the Add/Drop Form is initiated with the Registrar (not the date of last attendance in class).
 Fees for all courses, including dropped course(s), are the responsibility of the student effective the first day of the term.
-Charges for added courses will appear on student's ledger and should be paid when added.
+Charges for added courses will appear on the student's ledger and should be paid when added.
 Failure to attend class does not constitute withdrawal.
 Students failing to properly withdraw from a course will not receive a refund.
 Refunds/credits are issued per the schedule on p.
-6 of the catalog.
+18 of the catalog and as posted on the TKU website.